RunScreaming/gamedoc/README.md

 ### Enemies

-Various non-human-controled moving and stationary actory in *the World*.
+Various non-human-controlled moving and stationary actors in *the World*.
 Creating thrill and endangering the *Player 1*.
 Design depends on the actual dramaturgy.

 ### The Other Players

 1, 2 or more people sitting in the same room with *Player 1*.
-The don’t control any actor in the level.
-In posession of *The Map* they help *Player 1* to navigate through *the World*.
+They don’t control any actor in the level.
+In possession of *The Map* they help *Player 1* to navigate through *the World*.
 To do so, they first have to pin down the *Player 1*’s initial location in *the World* by comparing the surrounding with striking landmarks on *the Map*.
 After doing so, they have to help *Player 1* to bypass as much *enemies* as possible.

 ### The Map

 The Map (or maps) is a simple 2d blueprint of *The World* printed on paper.
 The map is created by game-designers at the same time as *The World*.
 It gives *The Other Players* additional information about *The World* not known to *Player 1* (yet).
 Mainly an overview of *The World*, the location of *The Safe Exit*, and all instances of *Enemies*.
 It does not tell *The Other Players* the initial or current location of *Player 1* in *the World*, though.
-This information is split over miltiple versions of *The Map*.
-Thus, since multiple *other Player*s hold different coppies of *The Map*, none of them knows everyting.
-The more *other Player*s join the game, the easier it gets to keep track of the world arround *Player 1*.
+This information is split over multiple versions of *The Map*.
+Thus, since multiple *other Player*s hold different copies of *The Map*, none of them knows everything.
+The more *other Player*s join the game, the easier it gets to keep track of the world around *Player 1*.

 ### The Safe Exit

-The primary game objective is to help *Player 1* to reach the safe exit alive/without loosing ice cream/without screaming/with clean clothes/ ...
+The primary game objective is to help *Player 1* to reach the safe exit alive/without losing ice cream/without screaming/with clean clothes/ ...

 Objects, Actors, Objectives, …

 ## Look and Feel

-The actual dramaturgy is still open. since the detailed look & feel depends on the dramaturgy, this is sill TODO.
+The actual dramaturgy is still open. since the detailed look & feel depends on the dramaturgy, this is still TODO.

 ### Player 1: